MicheleTobias/Geospatial-Data-Visualization/README.md

 Let's start exploring how Nominal Data works with polygons.
 * Open up the *Layer Properties* and go to the *Style* tab.
-* Categorize your watershed boundaries by the NAME column.
-Feel free to uncheck the blank category (usually reserved for "other").
+* Categorize your watershed boundaries by the *NAME* column.
+Feel free to uncheck or remove the blank category (usually reserved for "other").
 What's the best color scheme to use?
 Because this data is Nominal, we don't want to imply a relationship, but rather that each polygon is simply different from the others.
 [Color Brewer](http://colorbrewer2.org) is a great place to get ideas.
 * Choose 6 classes, then pick the *Qualitativ*e radio button.
 Because of the nature of the data, we are likely to display these polygons as relatively large compared to the other map items, I would encourage you to use pale (unsaturated) rather than saturated colors.

 We probably don't want to add these to the legend (referring back and forth would be annoying to the reader), but we want the reader to know what they are looking at, so let's quickly label our watersheds with text.
 * Click on the *Labels* tab in the Layer Properties.
 * On the top drop-down menu, pick "Show labels for this layer".
 * For "Label with", pick the *NAME* column.
-* Explore the other options available, picking what you like (text on maps could be another complete workshop for later).
+* Explore the other options available, picking what you like (text on maps could be another complete workshop for later so we won't get into details in this workshop).
-* Click the Apply button as you go to see what your changes look like and when you're happy, you can click OK.
+* Click the Apply button as you go to see what your changes look like.
+Continue to try options and when you're happy, you can click *OK*.

 Here's one possible version of this map: